 - January 1 for each Spring semester

 PhD, RN, CNE, FAAN

 Welcome to the Orvis School of Nursing RN to BSN home page.
 Our completion program is fully online.
 Whether you want to complete your Bachelor of Science Degree in Nursing to advance your education, expand your skills or open up new career opportunities, the University of Nevada, Reno RN-BSN program is designed to meet the needs of the working professional nurse.
 As a fully on-line program, you are able to schedule the additional demands of studying and course work around your personal and professional life.
 All clinical experiences are community-based and can happen in your local area.
 The entire educational experience is very interactive and collaborative, allowing you to use your experience as a platform for professional growth.

 Prerequisite courses may be taken at any university or community college.
-Selected prerequisite courses are available through the University Extended Study by correspondence.
 For information regarding registration and fees, please visit the Records and Registration home page.

 Graduation from a National League of Nursing (NLN) or Commission on Collegiate Nursing Education (CCNE) accredited nursing school